Frequently Asked Questions

 Since even Christians cannot be sinless, how can we ever know whether

 or not we are truly saved?
-Your "lordship" message seems to
+Some of your articles seem to

 be saying that people need to seek assurance of salvation in their